PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 all five internal/output tensors.
 Wider unary/Pad/other mixed companions remain in legacy.
 Public or fan-out internal boundaries reject before mutation.

+Expanded-Swish, exact pseudo-LeakyRelu, and bounded Add now accept supported unary root-Concat companions as well as direct companions.
+The shared unary resolver/apply owns rewiring and metadata; the family guard still requires at least one Swish, Leaky, or Add branch respectively.

 The bounded Slice family accepts direct companions and rank-four channel Slice with constant begin/size.
 It shares the float resolver and integer-parameter materializer, including public/shared copy-on-write.
 This first quantized Slice